Natural Resources Technical Coordinator

 Duties and Responsibilities

-4. Undertake such other tasks and projects related to the Duties and Responsibilities as may be identified and approved of by the Stewardship Manager.
+- Undertake such other tasks and projects related to the Duties and Responsibilities as may be identified and approved of by the Natural Resource Manager.

-5. Oversee the operation, administration and development of the NStQ Stewardship Portal referral tracking system on behalf of NStQ and provide training on the Portal for NStQ and BC staff.
+- Oversee the operation, administration and development of the NStQ Stewardship Portal referral tracking system on behalf of NStQ and provide training on the Portal for NStQ and BC staff if required.

-6. Organize, facilitate and attend meetings between NStQ and BC staff related to operations of the Yecweminul’ecw agreement.
+- Organize, facilitate and attend meetings between NStQ and BC staff.

-10. Prepare and submit regular activity reports to the Stewardship Manager;
+- Prepare and submit regular activity reports to the Natural Resource Manager;

 Skills and Abilities

-OR an equivalent combination of education, training from a recognized institution and at least 3-4 years related experience may be considered (forestry resource management or program management experience and demonstrated experience participating on project teams to develop and foster respectful and productive First Nations governance structures).
+- OR an equivalent combination of education, training from a recognized institution and at least 3-4 years related experience may be considered.

 Conditions of Employment